PixarAnimationStudios/xolo/README.md

 - Setting up Xolo in your environment - Running a Xolo server.
 - xadm, the Xolo admin tool for managing titles and patches/versions
-- xolo, the Xolo client tool for manually installing & uninstalling on managed Macs
+- xolo, the Xolo client tool for manually installing & uninstalling titles on managed Macs